bitmark-inc/bitmark-sdk-doc/source/index.html.md

 # Overview

-The Bitmark property system is a universal property system for conferring the same property rights to digital assets that have long existed for physical assets.
-This system records ownership claims for digital assets as digital property titles known as bitmarks.
-A digital asset is any digital object, including files, applications, code, and data.
-Thus, in the digital world:
+The Bitmark property system is an universal property system for conferring the same property rights to digital assets that have long existed for physical assets.
+This system records ownership claims for digital assets as digital property titles known as bitmarks on the Bitmark public blockchain.
+A digital asset can be any digital object, including files, applications, code, and data.
+In the digital world:

 **digital property = digital asset + bitmark**

 The Bitmark SDK enables creation, transfer, and authentication of digital properties in the Bitmark property system.
-The SDK's simplified interface allows developers to easily build on the core Bitmark infrastructure by reading from and writing to the open-source Bitmark blockchain.
+The SDK's simplified interface allows developers to easily build on the core Bitmark infrastructure by reading from and writing to the Bitmark blockchain.

 # Getting Started